 Education Department staff and docents work together to develop materials and tours that fit Texas Essential Knowledge and Skills (TEKS) and district curriculum standards.

 Registration is required.
-For more information, please contact Paul Pass, Education & Outreach Manager, at [email protected] or 713.496.9915.
+For more information, please contact Paul Pass, Community Outreach & Family Programs Manager, at [email protected] or 713.496.9915.

 A collection of interesting and need-to-know information about Asia.
 Many of these essays have lesson plans.

 Learn about Asia and the world through our free lesson plans.
 These lessons include rich material resources, and are typically short formative activities that take no longer than one to three class periods.